prologic/shops/README.md

 > Yes, it really does print a Pony on success! 🤣

+### Examples and Use Cases

+> Yes!
+This is a serious tool and effort to build something __I__ want to use on a daily basis to help automate various DevOps / System tasks
+> without having to go learn a complicated / non-trivial DSL of some description and all sorts of features I just don't need.
+Hopefully you find
+> this a useful tool to add to your toolbelt too! 🤗

+Please puruse the [Examples](/examples) where I will place real-live examples of various types of tasks over time.
+Mostly these are biaed towards my home infrastructure (_a little server room with a 22RU rack cabinet and server gear_).
+If you end up using `shops` in your infrastructure, even if it's just a Raspbeery Pi, feel free to submit PR(s) to add useful examples adn use-cases here too! 🙇‍♂️

 ### Authentication

 Remote targets are operated on via the SSH protocol using the `ssh://` type